vishnu-prasadtv/CKS-Preparation/Attack-Sample.md

 ![image](https://github.com/user-attachments/assets/716028be-caa8-4a65-8a88-f5cff43131af)

-- Now attacker downloads the Dirty-Cow exploit script:
+- Now the attacker downloads the Dirty-Cow exploit script:
 - And runs it to escape out of the container onto the underlying Host:

 ![image](https://github.com/user-attachments/assets/7fda2ccc-f622-4d5b-b101-6e1a4224bd9d)